wanderview/wanderview.github.com/source/_posts/2017-03-11-firefox-52-settimeout-changes.markdown

 -----------------

 Firefox achieves this by implementing **yielding** between timer callbacks.
-After a timer callback is executed we allow any other non-timer event waiting to execute to complete before running the next timer callback.
+After a timer callback is executed we allow any other non-timer event pending in the queue to complete before running the next timer callback.

 For example, consider the case where we have a number of timer callbacks that want to run at the same time as a vsync refresh.
 Its a bit of a race which